By Gemma Short and Sacha Ismail

 Since the 1997-2010 Labour governments left the earlier anti-union laws in place, the 2016 Trade Union Act simply built on their foundations.
 Read the IER timeline for more detail, but the cumulative essentials of the pre-2016 anti-union laws are:

-• Postal ballots, extensive notice periods and requirements to provide information, to slow down, atomise and blunt workers’ organisation and decisions for strikes/industrial action.
+• Postal ballots, extensive notice periods and requirements to provide information, to slow down, atomise and blunt workers’ organisation and decisions for strikes/industrial action – tilting the balance of power away from workers towards employers and union bureaucrats.

 • Preventing effective picketing (eg blocking entrances) and mass picketing.